-Although our experiments have shown that WEFix is both efficient and effective, WEFix has several limitations.
-First, our tool is configured to support e2e tests using either Cypress or Selenium, two of the most widely used e2e testing frameworks [12].
-However, our current implementation does not support other e2e testing frameworks.
-We believe that WEFix can be extended to any e2e testing framework with adding additional support for their grammars.

-Second, while the GitHub projects in our dataset are broadly used by real-world organizations, they are relatively small web development tools, compared with large, mature web applications or frameworks, to which we currently have no access.
-New challenges may arise when WEFix is applied to those large web applications with a lot more e2e tests.
-Moving forward, we plan to reach out to those organizations managing such large-scale applications, aiming to collaborate and explore the applicability of WEFix in more extensive web environments.
+While WEFix is efficient and effective, it has two limitations.
+First, our tool only supports Cypress or Selenium, two of the most widely used e2e testing frameworks [6].
+We believe that WEFix can be extended to any e2e testing framework with additional support for their grammars.
+Second, while the GitHub projects in our dataset are broadly used by real-world organizations, they are relatively small compared with large, mature web applications or frameworks.
+Moving forward, we plan to collaborate with industry partners managing such large-scale applications to evaluate WEFix's applicability and scalability on large and complex web applications.